-- 1. Personality development by being aware of the self, communicating and connecting with others, participating in groups/teams, developing thinking skills, developing problem-solving & decision-making skills, and developing ability to exercise emotional intelligence - 2.
-Equip students with the necessary skills to listen, read, write & speak, to comprehend and successfully convey any idea, technical or otherwise - 3.
-Equip students to build their profile in line with the professional requirements.
+- To foster self-awareness and personal growth, enhance communication and interpersonal connection skills, promote effective participation in groups and teams, develop critical thinking, problem-solving, and decision-making skills, and cultivate the ability to exercise emotional intelligence. - 2.
+To equip students with the necessary skills to listen, read, write & speak, to comprehend and successfully convey any idea, technical or otherwise. - 3.
+To equip students to build their profile in line with the professional requirements and standards.

-- Continuous internal evaluation is based on the individual and group activities as detailed in the activity table given below. - The students should be grouped into groups of size 4 to 6 at the beginning of the semester.
-They should use online collaboration tools for group activities, report/presentation making and work management. - Activities are to be distributed between 3 class hours (2L+1P) and 3.5 Self-study hours. - Marks given against each activity should be awarded fully if the students successfully complete the activity. - Students should maintain a portfolio file with all the reports and other textual materials generated from the activities.
-Students should also keep a journal related to the activities undertaken. - Portfolio and journal are mandatory requirements for passing the course, in addition to the minimum marks required. - The portfolio and journal should be carried forward and displayed during the 7th Semester Seminar course as a part of the experience sharing regarding the skills developed through the HMC courses and Miniproject course. - Self-reflection questionnaire shall be given at the beginning of the semester, in between and at the end of the semester based on the guidelines in the manual of the course.
+- Continuous internal evaluation is based on the individual and group activities as detailed in theactivity table given below. - The students should be grouped into groups of size 4 to 6 at the beginning of the semester.
+They should use online collaboration tools for group activities, report/presentation making and work management. - Activities are to be distributed between 3 class hours (2L+1P) and 3.5 Self-study hours. - Marks given against each activity should be awarded fully if the students successfully complete activity. - Students should maintain a portfolio file with all the reports and other textual materials generated from the activities.
+Students should also keep a journal related to the activities undertaken. - Portfolio and journal are mandatory requirements for passing the course, in addition to the

+- minimum marks required. - The portfolio and journal should be carried forward and displayed during the 7th Semester Seminar course as a part of the experience sharing regarding the skills developed through the HMC courses and Mini project course. - Self-reflection questionnaire shall be given at the beginning of the semester, in between and at the end of the semester based on the guidelines in the manual of the course.

-Table 1: Activity Table
+Table 1.
+Activity Table